nicolas-garcia/xamarinsummit2019/README.md

 - Building time improved
 - **Hot Reload** :fire::repeat:
   - Change your XAML, save, look at your updated UI on your device!
-  - Works with all frameworks (Prism, etc), with big existing apps
+  - Works with all frameworks (Prism, etc.), with big existing apps
   - Works both on Windows and Mac, out of the box, no setup needed!
-  - Don't crash VS, or your computer, or the plane you're in, if you mispell something.
+  - Don't crash VS, or your computer, or the plane you're in, if you misspell something.
 ![Hot Reload](images/VSHotReload.png)

 This is still in private preview though.